inyoka/wagtools/README.md

 # Bootstrap CSS Insertion

-Many elements have CSS field which is intended to allow for you to insert Bootstrap classes such as **bg-success** or **text-warning** etc
-See here :
-https://getbootstrap.com/docs/4.5/utilities/colors/ - Use [Bootstrap 4](https://getbootstrap.com/docs/4.5/utilities/colors/) color classes.
+Many elements have a CSS field which allows you to insert Bootstrap classes such as **bg-success** or **text-warning** etc See here : https://getbootstrap.com/docs/4.5/utilities/colors/ - Use [Bootstrap 4](https://getbootstrap.com/docs/4.5/utilities/colors/) color classes.

-However you can just as easily create your own CSS classes in the SASS files provided.
+However you can just as easily insert your own CSS classes.

 # Social Links
 You can use the Social Links snippets to store and display a group of social media links with icons, which can be styled with BS classes or your own.
 It is recommended that you use icons such as those available at